heubachmedia/hmReports-Release/Documentation/Pages/hmRep_InsertPage.md

 * hmRep_rprop_ShowPageArea
 * hmRep_rprop_PrintAsReport

 The new inserted page will not be the current page.
-You have to call [hmRep_SET CURRENT PAGE].
+You have to call [hmRep_SET CURRENT PAGE](hmRep_SetCurrentPage.md).

 ### Example
 The following example inserts a page at the end of the current report: